 This course presents the format and the major components of an income statement including comprehensive income, reporting considerations, interim financial reporting, and required disclosures for an entity's operating segments.
-Additionally, unique revenue and expense recognition areas are discussed, such as the accounting for long-term construction contracts, consignments, franchise fees, and royalties.
+Revenue recognition is discussed.
 The course also includes a comprehensive discussion of accounting for income taxes including sample problems that show the step-by-step calculation of deferred tax liabilities and deferred tax assets.
 The course closes with a discussion of tools useful in analyzing income statements including financial ratios that analyze an entity's solvency, operating efficiency, and profitability are listed and explained.
 A separate section of the last chapter is devoted to the important financial ratios of basic and diluted earnings per share.
 The text provides both a narrative discussion and sample problems to assist in understanding earnings per share.
-This course has been updated for the Tax Cuts and Jobs Act.

 Upon successful completion of this course, the user should be able to:

 list the main components of an income statement;

 identify the items that are generally included in other comprehensive income;

 recognize the revenue recognition model;

 identify the accounting and reporting basics for temporary differences between taxable income and pretax financial income;